acarkayrakerem/local-rag-assistant/README.md

 A fully local AI chatbot with a web-based interface, powered by **Retrieval-Augmented Generation (RAG)** and **Ollama**.
 This assistant runs completely offline (optional) and can answer your questions based on the documents you upload — including PDFs, Word files, text files, and more.
+You can get answers to your questions from very large datasets that are impossible to upload a frontier model and unsafe to share.

 ## ✨ Features